We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Why it’s Great

-If you’re looking for one of the best mountain bike shoes for flat pedals, it’s hard to beat the Five Ten Freerider Pro.
-The main talking point of the Freerider Pro–and a benchmark against which all other flat pedal shoes are judged–is its exceptionally sticky rubber outsole.
-The dot-patterned lugs and Stealth rubber simply grip pedals better than most, ensuring your feet stay planted during rough descents.
-The sole is nicely balanced and offers plenty of support while pedaling and during hard compressions, yet it has just enough flex to give a nice feel on the pedals.
+The main talking point of the Freerider Pro–a benchmark against which all other flat pedal mountain bike shoes are judged–is its exceptionally sticky rubber outsole.
+The dot-patterned lugs and Stealth rubber provide outstanding grip on flat pedals, ensuring that feet stay planted during rough descents.
+Additionally, the sole strikes a really nice balance, offering plenty of support while pedaling and during hard compressions, yet it has just enough flex to give a nice feel on the pedals.

 How it Compares